negin1/fe20tp2_bev_10/README.md

 You will also be able to save your data in various graphs and then compare them in your dashboard.
 This application could also be used as a template to track something else, all you have to do is to implement another API.
 <br>

-You can see our Agile workflow on [Trello] (https://trello.com/b/NEYYR2eC/group-ten)
+You can see our Agile workflow on https://trello.com/b/NEYYR2eC/group-ten - automatic!
+[Trello](https://trello.com/b/NEYYR2eC/group-ten)
 <br>

 ## Features: